 Many people are hesitant to incorporate nutritious food choices into their daily diets because it seems too expensive to do so.
-A quick visit to an organic foods shop or healthy foods store will immediately make you notice as to how expensive these products are.
+A quick visit to an organic foods shop or healthy foods store will immediately make you notice how expensive these products are.
 However, rather than abandoning all hope of eating healthy, it’s better to widen your horizons and become imaginative when it comes to buying healthy.

 Healthy Food Can Be Found Even In “Non-healthy” Shops